Skip to content

 Ranch-based Research Station

-25 Wilderness Research Base Camps
+25 Wilderness Satellite Research Huts

 Our research facilities are operated and maintained by our partner, Bridge River Valley Accommodation.
 To find out more about them and the facilities, visit their website, our Our Partners page.